COVID-19 Guidance & Resources for Medicaid Providers

 Reinstatement of Provider Requirements

-With the end of the federal PHE expected in the Summer of 2022, NC Medicaid providers will begin receiving reverification notices.
-These notices will be sent to providers with approaching reverification due dates, as well as those whose reverification was suspended during the federal PHE.
-The Centers for Medicare and Medicaid Services (CMS) requires that all Medicaid providers are revalidated (also referred to as reverification/recredentialing).
+As the federal Public Health Emergency (PHE) comes to an end, providers will begin receiving reverification notices again.
+These notices will be sent to providers with approaching reverification due dates, as well as those whose reverification was suspended during the PHE.
+For more information, see Provider Reverification Requirements to be Reinstated.

 Billing Requirement Modifications Due to COVID-19 Set to Expire